aschnebelext/clean-code-pinata/README.md

 The lint staged block must be placed on the root level of the `package.json` file.
 Define inside a [glob pattern](<https://en.wikipedia.org/wiki/Glob_(programming)>) for the files you like to run Lint Staged on.
-Finally define in the array which scripts you would like to run when Lint Stages is executed (in our case prettier and eslint).
+Finally, define in the array which scripts you would like to run when Lint Stages is executed (in our case, prettier and eslint).

-Finally change the pre-commit execution skript inside `<projectDir>/.husky/pre-commit` (or any other hook you've used)
+Lastly, change the pre-commit execution script inside `<projectDir>/.husky/pre-commit` (or any other hook you've used)

 ```shell
 #!/usr/bin/env sh